uber/cadence/docs/03_concepts/index.md

 ## Workflow Worker

+Cadence reuses terminology from _workflow automation_ domain.
+So failure-oblivious stateful code is called workflow.

 Cadence Service does not execute workflow code directly.
 The workflow code is hosted by an external (from the service point of view) _workflow worker_ processes.
 These processes receive so called _decision tasks_ that contain events that workflow is expected to handle from the Cadence service, delivers them to the workflow code and communicates workflow _decisions_ back to the service.

 As workflow code is external to the service it can be implemented in any language that can talk service Thrift API.
 Currently Java and Go clients are production ready.
 While Python and C# clients are under development.
 Let us know if you are interested in contributing a client in your preferred language.